-In a highly revealing Instagram post shared last March, Keonig confirmed that the album is currently called Mitsubishi Macchiato “cuz it is a helpful concept”.
-He also argued that “guitar’s not dead”, implying the album won’t stray far from the indie pop sound that heralded the band’s arrival with 2008’s self-titled debut.
+In a highly revealing Instagram post shared in March 2017, Keonig confirmed that the album was called ‘Mitsubishi Macchiato’.
+The reason?
+According to the caption, “cuz it is a helpful concept”.
+He also argued that “guitar’s not dead”, implying the album won’t stray far from the indie-pop sound that heralded the band’s arrival with 2008’s self-titled debut.
 We glimpsed a couple of song titles, too: ‘Conversation’ and ‘Flower Moon’.
 The musician wrote: “Flower Moon is hard to finish but I think it belongs on the album.”
 Keep on trucking, Ezra!

 Curiously, it might be influenced by Ezra’s Netflix show, Neo Yokio

 Speaking to Pitchfork about the show, he revealed that his diversification into a new artform could seep into the fourth album.
 “This next album is pushing in a lot of different directions,” he said.
 “There’s one or two things that make me nervous, but there has always been some sense of that with anything that I’ve ever been a part of that was good.”

 There’ll be guests aplenty

 Koenig has worked with Kanye West and told Rolling Stone that the artist’s collaborative approach to creativity had rubbed off on him.
 “I had this experience where I was in the studio with Kanye in Mexico,” he said.
 “It was so different than anything I’d done.
 One day [Dirty Projectors frontman] Dave Longstreth is there; the next day Big Sean shows up.
 Sometimes it wasn’t people working, just talking about music.”

 And it might be a bit more straightforward than Vampire Weekend’s previous output

-In that Instagram post, Keonig said the new album will be “a lil more springtime” than Modern Vampires… Given that that album had a May release, let’s assume he’s not being literal.
-Perhaps he means that, sonically, it’s a bit more breezy than the band’s last album, which was a complex and highly mature work.
+In that Instagram post, Keonig said the new album will be “a lil more springtime” than ‘Modern Vampires’...
+Given that that album had a May release, let’s assume he’s not being literal.
+Perhaps he means that, sonically, it’s a bit more breezy than the band’s last album, which was complex and mature.

 This seems to be backed up by the conversation he had with Entertainment Weekly, in which he revealed the influence that the Texan country singer Kacey Musgraves has had upon him.
-Koenig watched her perform in 2016.
-“She would start to sing and I realised, within the first 30 seconds, I knew what the song was about..” he told the publication.
-“There are very few Vampire Weekend songs that could be summed up in a sentence.
+Koenig watched her perform in 2016 and said: “She would start to sing and I realised, within the first 30 seconds, I knew what the song was about.
+There are very few Vampire Weekend songs that could be summed up in a sentence.
 I used to be proud of that, and now I’m a little ashamed of it.”